Andrea-Augello/Binary-calculator/README.md

 The `se-ans.f` code provided in the course materials contains some definitions to ensure compliance for some words of common use.

-This code is the first to be loaded to ensure that the subsequent instructions are executed correctly.
+This code is the first to be loaded to guarantee that each subsequent instruction is executed as intended.

 ## Utilities